PashaAmeri/Maktab-Chat-Project/README.md

 This webapp is a simple working chat room.

 ### How to use?
-Download the files, open with Xamp, Wamp, or PHP -S or you can run it on the server.
+Download the files, open with Xamp, Wamp or you can run it on your server.

 ## Get Started:
 1. Open the Website.